 Claudia holds a bachelor’s degree from DePaul University in Accounting and Finance and an MBA from National Louis University (NLU) and is currently a part of the Community Psychology doctoral program at NLU where she is focusing her research on issues that she is passionate about: immigration justice and access to education with a focus on Deferred Action for Childhood Arrivals (DACA).

-Claudia was born in Monterrey, Nuevo Leon in Mexico and immigrated to the US at the age of 5.
-Claudia grew up in Chicago and brings her own immigrant experience with her to this work.
+Claudia was born in Monterrey, Nuevo Leon in Mexico and immigrated to the US at the age of 4.
+Claudia grew up in Chicago and brings her own experience as a DACAmented immigrant to her work.
 Claudia and her husband Angel are raising two children and hope to instill in them a love and passion for education and helping others.

 The daughter of once-undocumented immigrants from Poland, Jenny has been working to keep immigrants in the United States since 2005.
 Prior to her current role with Northern Illinois Justice for Our Neighbors, she was the supervisor of the DePaul Asylum and Immigration Clinic’s inaugural U Visa Summer Volunteer Project, a student in DePaul’s Asylum and Immigration Clinic, and a volunteer at the South Texas Pro Bono Asylum Representation Project (ProBAR).
 Jenny is also an active member of the American Immigration Lawyers Association, the Chicago Bar Association, NLG Chicago’s Next Gen Committee, and NLG’s National Immigration Project.
 She received her bachelor’s degree from Northwestern University in 2005 and her Juris Doctor from DePaul University College of Law in 2010.